Pectinopitys ferruginea: Distribution

-P. ferruginea is endemic to New Zealand; its range covers the North, South, and Stewart Islands.
+Pectinopitys ferruginea is endemic to New Zealand; its range mainly covers the North, South, and Stewart Islands.
 P. ferruginea is widely distributed across New Zealand, but it is more common in the North Island.
 In the South Island, it occurs principally in the southern parts of the island, further south, on Stewart Island, it is a dominant or co-dominant tree of the forests on the island, commonly associating with Pseudopanax crassifolius.
-In the Wellington Region, in the North Island, Kirk noted that P. ferruginea is particularly common on mountain ranges and ridges.
+In the Wellington Region, in the North Island, botanist Thomas Kirk noted that P. ferruginea is particularly common on mountain ranges and ridges.
 P. ferruginea does not naturally occur on the Kermadec and Chatham Islands.

 The largest P. ferruginea specimens occur in the central North Island, particularly in deep pumiceous soils.
 The conservation status of P. ferruginea was assessed by the IUCN Red List in 2013 as "Least Concern", and its population trend was evaluated as "Stable".
 Its assessment in the New Zealand Threat Classification System was evaluated in 2023 as "Not Threatened".

 Habitat

-P. ferruginea typically inhabits lowland to montane forests.
+Pectinopitys ferruginea typically inhabits lowland to montane forests.
 It occurs from near sea level up to 1000 m above sea level.
 At certain locations in the South Island, the upper elevational limits of P. ferruginea has risen by more than 60 m past its previous limit, in about the last 150 years, likely due to climate change.
 P. ferruginea is a slow-growing tree and is highly shade-tolerant, with most young specimens growing in the understories of forests.
 P. ferruginea grows on similar soils as Dacrydium cupressinum.
 P. ferruginea typically coincides with other Podocarpaceae species, such as Dacrycarpus dacrydioides and Dacrydium cupressinum.
 P. ferruginea is commonly found on alluvial soils in the West Coast Region of the South Island.

 Uses

-[...] the fruit of this pine is about the size of a small plum, rather flattened; it is a bright red externally, with a yellow pulp inside, which covers a large hard stone; the flavour is sweet but rather bitter, very aromatic, resembling that of the nutmeg.
+[...] the fruit of this pine is about the size of a small plum, rather flattened; it is a bright red externally, with a yellow pulp inside, which covers a large hard stone; the flavour is sweet but rather bitter, very aromatic, resembling that of the nutmeg; it is the favorite food of the Kereru, or wood pigeon.